johnli25/MNIST-CUDA-GPU/readme.md

 | Use `./rai -p <project folder> --submit=m2` to mark your job for grading |

 ### Create a GPU Implementation

-First, make sure you have the most up-to-date version of the project repository by going to the project root directory and running:

-    git fetch origin 2021fa
-    git merge origin/2021fa

 Modify `custom/new-forward.cu` to create GPU implementation of the forward convolution.
 This should be a basic convolution implement that does not include shared-memory or tiling.